Simhyeon/r4d/docs/macro_types.md

 extend](./ext.md)

 There is a special type of function macro that is called deterred macro.
-Arguments of function macros are eagerly expanded whil deterred macro interrupt such expansion and can control the entire behaviour.
+Arguments of function macros are eagerly expanded while deterred macro interrupt such expansion and can control the entire behaviour.

+Not every macro that markded as deterred deters an argument expansion.
+If you want to know the exact order of expansion refer a manual with ```--man``` flag.

 ## Local and global